llpeterson/internetworking/impl.md

 disaggregation.

 > The P4 language mentioned in the previous subsection is a
-> second-generation tempt to define this interface by generalizing
+> second-generation atempt to define this interface by generalizing
 > OpenFlow.

 Another important aspect of disaggregation is that a logically